The emergence of GNSS manipulation

 Bots at the table

-The know-how gained from The BERLINA anomaly has enabled Windward to develop location tampering typology to proactively identify these manipulations.
-Leading to the discovery of multiple instances throughout the globe, all leveraging machine-generated location tampering to transmit a different location than their real whereabouts.
+The know-how gained from The BERLINA anomaly has enabled Windward to develop location tampering typology to proactively identify GNSS manipulations.
+Leading to the discovery of multiple instances throughout the globe, all leveraging machine-generated GNSS manipulation to transmit a different location than their real whereabouts.

 Stop betting blind